 Our Team

 Denise Herr McCann has served as the Executive Director at Centre Helps since August 2021.
-She brings her experiences in drug and alcohol prevention, risk and protective factors, and mentoring to Centre Helps where she enjoys grant writing, program development, and advocacy and education.
-She is a certified family recovery specialist and also serves as a consultant to the U.S. Department of Health and Human Services, reviewing Runaway and Homeless Youth programs across the country.
+She brings more than 35 years of experience in human services, focusing on drug and alcohol prevention, risk and protective factors, mentoring, and parenting.
+She sees her role as building a strong team and ensuring that staff have the tools they need to fulfill the agency mission, while also constantly assessing community needs and looking at ways Centre Helps can fill those gaps.
+She specializes in program development and advocacy and education.
+She has training as a family recovery specialist and also serves as a consultant to the U.S. Department of Health and Human Services, reviewing Runaway and Homeless Youth programs across the country and to the International Council of Hotlines, evaluating and updating accreditation standards.

 Natasha Smith

-Natasha Smith serves as the Hotline & 988 Program Manager at Centre Helps, where she oversees the recruitment, training, and operations of the 988 Suicide Prevention Lifeline and Hotline program.
+Natasha Smith serves as the Centre Helps Hotline Program Director, overseeing the hotline and the 988 Suicide & Crisis Lifeline.
+Natasha is responsible for the recruitment, training, and operations of these programs, ensuring the highest quality of services provided.
 Natasha graduated from Saint Francis University with a degree in Behavioral Science and minors in Social Work and Healthcare Management.
-With a strong background in behavioral health and crisis response and intervention, Natasha ensures that individuals in emotional distress have access to timely, compassionate, and effective support 24/7.
+With a strong background in behavioral health and crisis intervention, Natasha ensures that individuals in emotional distress have access to timely, compassionate, and effective support 24/7.

 Joanna Switala has served as a Basic Needs Case Manager with Centre Helps since July, 2024.
 Joanna holds dual Bachelor of Arts degrees in Political Science and Religious Studies, with a Minor in Asian Studies, as well as a Master of Public Administration from West Virginia University.
 With a strong foundation in public policy and social equity, Joanna has dedicated years to addressing college affordability and advocating for student basic needs before expanding into community needs.
 This commitment to service led to her current position at Centre Helps where she continues to support individuals and families in the community that she grew up around.